benjaminfuchs/dotfiles/README.md

 Notes
 -----

-* Run `bin/create-symlinks` to see what symlings would be created (I highly recommend appending `--noop` to this the first time)
+* Run `bin/create-symlinks --noop` to see what symlings would be created (I highly recommend appending `--noop` to this the first time)